Sei Giga: Introduction

 \section{Introduction}

-In this work, we present Sei Giga, the first multi-proposer EVM layer-1 blockchain.
-Sei Giga uses Autobahn \cite{giridharan2025autobahnseamlesshighspeed} as a consensus protocol to allow for $5$ gigagas throughput \cite{5giga} and sub $400$ms finality under standard BFT-style security assumptions.
-Additionally, Sei Giga uses a custom EVM execution client that has been built from scratch, a new storage layer, and asynchronous accumulator-based state commitments.
+In this work, we present Sei Giga, the first multi-proposer (sometimes called multiple concurrent proposer, multi-concurrent proposer, or MCP, in both this and other works) EVM layer-1 blockchain.
+Sei Giga uses Autobahn \cite{giridharan2025autobahnseamlesshighspeed} as a consensus protocol, which allows for over $5$ gigagas throughput \cite{5giga} and sub $250$ms finality under standard BFT-style security assumptions, which has already been achieved internally in a 40 node geo-distributed network across 20 regions.
+The MCP design of Giga means it is particularly well suited for trading applications as censorship resistance is provided by default, and several approaches to MEV mitigation are available to the end user.
+Sei Giga uses a new storage layer, and asynchronous execution divergence commitments over executed write sets rather than a hot path Merkle structure.
 As a result, Sei Giga is able to scale to allow for web2 style usage while ensuring quick finality in settings where it is necessary such as trading, on a verifiable and secure public ledger.
 Sei Giga is a decentralized, permissionless Proof-of-Stake EVM chain capable of running standard EVM smart contracts written in typical EVM languages such as Solidity and Vyper.
 Sei Giga's EVM support is equivalent to mainchain Ethereum with the exception of EIP-4844, PREVRANDAO, the state root, the block gas limit, and the transaction fee mechanism, and Sei Giga will continue to support EVM upgrades to maintain near parity.
-As is standard in Proof-of-Stake blockchains, Sei Giga is maintained by a set of staked nodes which act as validators and executors in the network responsible for ensuring consensus is met and blocks are run; the nodes are staked and eligible for block rewards to ensure an economic incentive to keep the chain running, and subject to slashing of the staked coins in the case of malicious behavior.
+As is standard in Proof-of-Stake blockchains, Sei Giga is maintained by a set of staked nodes which act as validators and executors in the network responsible for ensuring consensus is met and blocks are run, the nodes are staked and eligible for block rewards to ensure an economic incentive to keep the chain running, and subject to slashing of the staked coins in the case of malicious behavior.
+Giga uses a three step pricing model for transactions, with a standard gas style execution fee priced according to a 1559 style demand function, an ordering fee where the priority fee becomes strictly enforced for ordering, and a distribution pricing fee to price duplicates.